freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Physics/README.md

 approach is the following:

-- Each collider gets a `Transform(float4x4)` method that transforms the collider in VPX space.
+- Each collider gets a `Transform(float4x4)` method that transforms the collider in the playfield space.
 Transforming means updating the collider's position, rotation, and scale, whatever is supported.
 That's the data the VPX physics code uses.
-- Obviously this has flaws.
+- This comes with restrictions as mentioned above.
 For example, a Line collider, by definition, is aligned parallel and orthogonally to the playfield.
 In this case we'd transform its two points and retrieve their new xy position.
-This works for translate and scale,
-  but rotating around anything else than the z-axis would still result in a rectangle parallel and orthogonal to the playfield, which wouldn't be desired.
+This works for translate and scale, but rotating around anything else than the z-axis would still result in a rectangle parallel and orthogonal to the playfield, which wouldn't be desired.
 - But more on that problem later.
 What's important is that for transformations *supported by the VPX physics code*, we have a method that allows to transform
-  each collider.
+  each collider, based on a matrix.
-- Additionally, colliders don't take in a transformation matrix.
-That means by default, they are placed at the origin and have no rotation or scale.
+- Additionally, colliders are instantiated without a transformation matrix.
+That means
+  by default, they are placed at the origin and have no rotation or scale.
 - Finally, each collider gets a `TransformAABBs(float4x4)` method that only transforms the collider's axis-aligned bounding boxes.